Saudi Arabia–Tunisia relations: Modern relations

 Both two nations have increased significant cooperation since the independence of Tunisia from France.
-The Saudi Kingdom has attempted to increase their Islamic doctrine into Tunisia for several years recently.
+The Saudi Kingdom has attempted to increase its official religious ideology of Wahhabism into Tunisia.

-After the Tunisian Revolution in 2011, which ousted President Zine El Abidine Ben Ali, Saudi Arabia has granted asylum for Zine Ben Ali, who himself is a long time friend for the Saudis, while supports Tunisia on their track of recovery.
-Nonetheless, new Tunisian Government has shown unhappiness towards Saudi Arabia's decision to grant Ben Ali's asylum and has demanded the Saudi Government to extradite back to Tunisia for trials.
+After the Tunisian Revolution in 2011 ousted President Zine El Abidine Ben Ali, Saudi Arabia granted asylum for Zine Ben Ali, who himself is a long time friend of the Saudi regime, which supports Tunisia's recovery.
+The Tunisian government has demanded the Saudi Government extradite back to Tunisia for trial.

-However, Tunisia's relations with Saudi Arabia started to get strained with the ascension of Mohammed Bin Salman as Saudi Crown Prince, as Saudi Arabia was hostile toward the Arab Spring, which started in Tunisia.
-In November 2018, on a trip to Tunisia, Mohammed Bin Salman was greeted by protests from locals in the wake of the murder of Jamal Khashoggi.
+Tunisia's relations with Saudi Arabia became strained with the ascension of Mohammed Bin Salman as Saudi Crown Prince, as Saudi Arabia was hostile toward the Arab Spring, which started in Tunisia.
+In November 2018, on a trip to Tunisia, Mohammed Bin Salman was met with protests from locals in the wake of the murder of Jamal Khashoggi.

-In 2019 and in the framework of the Arab League summit, King Salman bin Abdulaziz visited Tunisia as a response to the invitation of President Essebsi.
+In 2019 the Saudi king, Salman bin Abdulaziz, visited Tunisia at the invitation of President Essebsi.